 - What is the condo rental policy?

 Purchasing a condo is an opportunity to get in the real estate market and begin building equity.
+There are benefits of owning a condo which including building equity.
 A condo will generally not appreciate as quickly as a single-family home, however, if you are planning on staying for 8 to 10 years, then that should not be a worry.

-If I can answer any questions about purchasing a condo, please contact me.
+If I can answer any questions about the benefits of owning a condo, please contact me.

 About the Author